 Diversity is the strength of our nation's military, and Fort Hood played a critical role in our military's gender and racial integration.
 Fort Hood's local communities' demographic makeup demonstrates the impact the post has had on diversity in the region, Texas, and across the United States.

 The NMWM will include numerous stories from our servicemen and women to convey their lived experiences.
 These stories will help visitors understand the rich history of the role of soldiers from Fort Hood and their contributions to the Nation's defense.
 From its inception, Fort Hood has been home to the premiere units in the U.S. Army.

-- The stories of the evolution, growth, and shared histories of Fort Hood and the Central Texas communities that surround it, from the rich history of the region prior to the establishment of Fort Hood to the present environment of mutual development and goodwill.
+The stories of the evolution, growth, and shared histories of Fort Hood and the surrounding Central Texas communities will demonstrate the present environment of mutual development and goodwill in the region.

 Central Texas does not currently have a destination activity to draw people to the region; the NMWM will fill that void.
-Our Master Planner, Lord Cultural Resources, estimates that the museum will draw 265,000 visitors to the Central Texas region annually, 197,000 from outside the immediate Killeen-Temple MSA.
-These visitors will add a minimum of $5M in annual economic impact to the local communities.
+Estimates suggest 265,000 people will visit the Museum in the first year, with 74% of the visitors projected to come from outside the Killeen-Temple MSA.
+These visitors will add a minimum of $5M in annual economic impact to the local community.

 The NMWF has an ongoing campaign to fund the $38.4M museum master plan.
 Thanks to many generous donors, we are thrilled to have raised $12.95M as of December 2020.
 We would be honored to count you among our supporters.
 Please click HERE to learn more about how you can support our efforts.
 Capital Campaign Chairmen and NMWF Board members Chris Gill of Houston and Dick Sanger of Austin proudly lead a dedicated and robust capital campaign committee.
 Renowned businessman Drayton McLane serves as the campaign's Honorary Chairman.